SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.samplefilter/README-OpMode.md

 ### Expire setting

 When configured the expression will **never deactivate the operational mode directly**.
-When evaluating the given expression, if it evaluates to `true` the mode will activated and configured to deactivate after this many seconds.
+When evaluating the given expression, if it evaluates to `true` the mode will be activated and configured to deactivate after this many seconds.
 If the operation mode was already active, the expiration will be **extended** by this many seconds.

-This configuration can be thought of a time out like used on motion-detecting lights: each time motion is detected the light is turned on (if not already on) and a timer set to turn the light off after so many seconds of no motion being detected.
+This configuration can be thought of like a time out as used on motion-detecting lights: each time motion is detected the light is turned on (if not already on) and a timer set to turn the light off after so many seconds of no motion being detected.